gupta-achal02/Vibely/README.md

 Vibely is an app which creates a custom playlist for you on Spotify and also recommends movies to watch based on your mood.
 It is made with Flask + Jinja along with HTML, CSS and JavaScript.

 #### [Demo](https://vibely.herokuapp.com)
-Note: The demo website is facing some issues, but it is enough to get the general gist of how the app works.
-I feel too lazy to fix it. :P
+Note: The Demo website is no longer functioning.
+Heroku has officially scrapped its free plan from 28th Nov, 2022.

 ### Prerequisites